Calculation of admissions scores

 To assess the candidate's academic potential, the University of Tartu has established one or more academic indicators for each study programme to be assessed by Admission's Committee.

-In broad terms, the candidates' academic performance is measured based on the following: motivation letter; entrance interview, essay or portfolio (=indicators).
+In broad terms, the candidates' academic performance is measured based on the following: motivation letter; entrance interview, average grade, essay or portfolio (=indicators).

 For admission selection, final admissions' score is calculated based on one or several of these above listed indicators.